backdrop-contrib/ip_geoloc/README.txt

 ===============================================
-Find on the web a marker icon set you like, eg http://mapicons.nicolasmollet.com Download and extract the icon image files, which must have extension .png, into a directory anywhere in your Drupal instal, e.g. sites/default/files/map_markers.
+Find on the web a marker icon set you like, eg http://mapicons.nicolasmollet.com Download and extract the icon image files, which must have extension .png, into a directory anywhere in your Drupal install, e.g. sites/default/files/map_markers.
 Now visit the the IP Geolocation Views & Maps configuration page at admin/config/system/ip_geoloc.
 Expand the "Alternative markers" fieldset.